SFTP File Transfer Protocol - get SFTP client & server

 People often want to compare SFTP vs. FTPS.
 FTPS is basically the old ftp protocol run over SSL (Secure Sockets Layer) or TLS (Transport Layer Security).

-Benefits of SFTP over SFTP include:
+Benefits of SFTP over FTPS include:

 SFTP runs over SSH in the standard SSH port.
 Thus, no additional ports need to be opened on the server and no additional authentication needs to be maintained.
 This simplifies configuration and reduces the likelihood of configuration errors.